LUCKYSPIRE

 How fast is withdrawal on bet365?

-Withdrawal speed on bet365 sits in line with the UK industry standard and, in practice, often slightly faster than mid-market books.
-Debit-card withdrawals clear into your bank account within one to two working days; e-wallets (PayPal, Skrill, Neteller) clear faster, often same-day. bet365's in-house payments processing is reliable enough that withdrawal delays are rarely operational.
-The longest waits we've seen on real UK accounts are tied to identity verification requests, which bet365 applies consistently to large withdrawals or first-time withdrawals where ID wasn't captured at sign-up.
-Having a photo ID plus proof-of-address ready at registration usually avoids any friction.
-If a withdrawal sits unmoved beyond two working days, the in-app chat is the fastest escalation path.
+The longest waits we've seen on real UK accounts are tied to identity verification requests. bet365 applies those consistently to large withdrawals, or to first-time withdrawals where ID wasn't captured at sign-up.
+Submit photo ID and proof of address at registration and the friction goes away.
+If a withdrawal sits unmoved beyond two working days, in-app chat is the fastest escalation path.

 How good are bet365's responsible gambling tools?